Table of Contents

 Steps to Save your property from adverse possession: How to Prove Adverse Possession in India?

-The honourable Supreme Court on Adverse Possession in 2019 stated "By perfection of title on extinguishment of the owner’s title, a person cannot be remediless.
-In case he has been dispossessed by the owner after having lost the right by adverse possession, he can be evicted by the plaintiff by taking the plea of adverse possession.
 Similarly, any other person who might have dispossessed the plaintiff having perfected title by way of adverse possession can also be evicted until and unless such other person has perfected title against such a plaintiff by adverse possession.
-Similarly, under other Articles also in case of infringement of any of his rights, a plaintiff who has perfected the title by adverse possession, can sue and maintain a suit.'
+Similarly, under other Articles, also in case of infringement of any of his rights, a plaintiff who has perfected the title by adverse possession, can sue and maintain a suit.'

-For proving Adverse Possession, these terms need to be explored:
+To prove Adverse Possession, these terms need to be explored:

-Continuity in adverse possession: If a property is taken through adverse possession, the possession should be uninterrupted for the specified period of 12 years.
+- Continuity in adverse possession: If a property is taken through adverse possession, the possession should be uninterrupted for the specified period of 12 years.

-Exclusive possession: The occupier should prove sole ownership for 12 years towards the property.
+- Exclusive possession: The occupier should prove sole ownership for 12 years towards the property.

-Open possession: The possession can’t be forced or without informing the owner or through their license.
+- Open possession: The possession can’t be forced without informing the owner or through their license.
+The possessor must prove the following in front of the court:

 - The date of possession.